How can Marketing Agencies best use Databox?

 3. Retention/ Upselling

 Ultimately, the reason for reporting is to prove your Agency's value to your Clients.
 One way to do this is by setting clear Goals with your clients to ensure you are working towards the same thing.
 To figure out what this "golden number" is, you can ask your clients "what are you looking for from this engagement?
 Would you fire us for 10 Leads a month or 100 Leads a month?"
+(Here is advice on setting goals with clients from 36 agencies.)
 You can then add those Goals directly into the Client's Databox Account to ensure you're on track to reach them.

 Need more ideas?
 Here are the top Databox features that Agencies love.